AurelienRoyer/SEAHORS.bucket/README.md

 Here, the main goal of SEAHORS.bucket is to tools to explore spatial and stratigraphical archazological data coming from material from bucket/spit

+This application is still in progres !!!
+(07/2025)

 ## Installation